Orbits of the left-right equivalence of maps in arbitrary characteristic: Introduction

-The $\cA$-case is essentially more complicated than the $\cR,\cK$-cases, the case of arbitrary characteristic was untouched.
-The $\cA$-orbits cannot be studied by the (algebraic) methods of these papers, e.g. because of the following difficulties. \bei \item The group-action $\cA\circlearrowright \Mapsk$ is neither additive, nor $\k$-multiplicative, unlike the actions $\cR,\cK^{lin}\circlearrowright \Mapsk$.
+The $\cA$-case (the most important for the study of maps) is essentially more complicated than the (auxiliary) $\cR,\cK$-cases.
+Even the case of characteristic zero was untouched.
+The $\cA$-orbits could not be studied by the (algebraic) methods of the previous papers, e.g. because of the following difficulties. \bei \item The group-action $\cA\circlearrowright \Mapsk$ is neither additive, nor $\k$-multiplicative, unlike the actions $\cR,\cK^{lin}\circlearrowright \Mapsk$.